jupyter/docker-stacks/docs/using/troubleshooting.md

 2. **Turn off Jupyter auto-start in VSCode**

-   Alternatively - you might want to ensure that the `Jupyter: Auto Start` setting is turned off to avoid this issue in the future.
+   Alternatively - you might want to ensure that the `Jupyter: Disable Auto Start` setting is turned on to avoid this issue in the future.

    You can achieve this from the `Settings > Jupyter` menu in VScode: